The review

 Brigitte Stora

 A journalist, Brigitte Stora writes radio documentaries and fiction for France Culture and France Inter.
-Trained as a sociologist, in 2021 she defended a doctoral thesis at Université Denis-Diderot-Paris 7 titled L'antisémitisme : un meurtre du sujet et un barrage à l'émancipation ?
-She is the author of an essay, Que sont mes amis devenus : les juifs, Charlie puis tous les nôtres (Le Bord de L'eau, 2016).
+Trained as a sociologist, she is the author of the essay Que sont mes amis devenus : les juifs, Charlie puis tous les nôtres (Le Bord de L'eau, 2016), followed by L'antisémitisme, un meurtre intime (Le Bord de L'eau, 2024), drawn from her doctoral thesis defended in 2021 at Université Denis-Diderot-Paris 7.

 Jean-Charles Szurek